 Being an apprentice has helped Alex in many aspects, especially in developing his career.
 Alex said “Nottingham Forest Community Trust has given me the opportunity to start a career and created a pathway for me into sports coaching.
 The trust has given me the platform to learn and develop as a coach”.

 Throughout his time at Nottingham Forest Community Trust, Alex has gained the following qualifications;

 - IOA Level 2 in active leisure (through apprenticeship)

 - NVQ Level 2 in sports leadership (through apprenticeship)

 Alex started out as an apprentice coach, due to his commitment and hard work he is now a Community Coach at the Trust.
-His responsibilities now include, planning and leading sessions across all of our programmes such as Football Development our and Premier League programmes.
+His responsibilities now include, planning and leading sessions across all of our programmes such as Football Development and Premier League.
 Overall, Alex said he would really recommend a sporting apprenticeship to any one who is interested in sport but unsure what they want to do exactly, he said “It is a valuable experience that has allowed me to progress my career, to deliver to a wide range of participants and many different programmes”.

 In the future Alex said he would “Continue to learn and develop at Nottingham Forest Community Trust and have a successful career as a coach and in the football industry”.

 If you would like to find out more about our higher education opportunities click here.